 Development and management of data based on thorough study of computer-based systems concepts and design of a decision-support project.
-(Prerequisite: GCO352 Introduction to CIS.)
+(Prerequisites: GCO352 Introduction to CIS, and GCO359 Computer Architecture and Software Systems may be taken concurrently with GCO355.)

-GCO356 Projects in CIS (Seminar in Decision Support Systems) Overview of current affairs and emerging developments in the realm of computer-based management systems.
-(Prerequisites: GCO353 Computer Simulation and Modeling in Business, or GCO354 Data Communications and Networking, and GCO355 Data Base Design - may be taken concurrently)
+GCO356 Projects in CIS

+Overview of current affairs and emerging developments in the realm of computer-based management systems.
+(Prerequisites: GCO353 Computer Simulation and Modeling in Business, or GCO354 Data Communications and Networking, and GCO361 Principles of System Design.)